Bharat-tulsani/Task-Tracker/README.md

    To Mark a task as in progress
    node index.js mark-in-progress "id"

+   To Mark a task as in done
+   node index.js mark-done "id"

 4. **Additional Information**
    Ensure you are in the project directory before running the commands.